(A) Frontal Sinus

 (F) Maxilary Sinus

 Figure 1.
 Cross section of the nasal septum.
 Many blood vessels converge in the inner lining at the front portion of the nose

-Functional endoscopic sinus surgery or FESS is done to treat severe sinus infections or compilations that arise from sinusitis.
+Functional endoscopic sinus surgery or FESS is done to treat severe sinus infections or complications that arise from sinusitis.
 The ENT surgeon uses small instruments to go through the nose and open the sinuses.
-This procedure helps to restore normal drainage in the sinuses thereby minimizing future sinus infections.
+This procedure helps to restore normal drainage in the sinuses, thereby minimising future sinus infections.

-As the sinuses are located deep within the nasal cavity next to the eye and the brain, these major structures may be affected in less than 1% of the time.
-If this indeed happens, your child may require a second or subsequent operations to repair the injured structure.
+As the sinuses are located deep within the nasal cavity next to the eye and the brain, these major structures may be affected less than 1% of the time.
+If this indeed happens, your child may require a second or subsequent operation to repair the injured structure.